 Our Team

-Elucidate Psychology consists of a team of psychologists with postgraduate qualifications in the areas of clinical neuropsychology, organisational psychology and community psychology.
+Elucidate Psychology consists of a team of psychologists with postgraduate qualifications in the areas of clinical neuropsychology, clinical psychology and organisational psychology.

 All our practitioners are engaged in ongoing professional development to ensure our clinic is culturally safe and LGBTQIA+ inclusive.